- Academic Services and Resources

 All official transcripts presented to Asbury University for admissions and awarding of credit must be sent directly from the other institution to Asbury University.
 Student-delivered transcripts and scores may be used for advising; however, they are NOT acceptable as final, official transcripts for the transfer of credit.

 General Policies for Transfer Credit in Graduate Programs

-- No more than 35% of required graduate hours may come from work outside the Asbury University graduate program.
+- No more than 35% of required graduate hours may come from graduate work outside the Asbury University graduate program.
 At least 65% of the credit for the graduate degree must be completed as a graduate student at Asbury University.

-- Each individual graduate program may have stricter limits on the use of transfer credit from other institutions and outside sources.
+- Each individual graduate program may have stricter limits on the use of transfer credit from other graduate institutions and outside sources.

 - Graduate transfer credit is processed at the time of enrollment based on the recommendation of the specific graduate program director who will evaluate the official transcripts from the incoming student’s prior institutions.
 The graduate program director forwards the recommendation to the Registrar for approval and processing by the end of the student’s first semester.